statamic/docs/content/collections/tags/get_content.md

 ## Shorthand

-You may also use a shorthand syntax, where the second tag argument refers to a variable that contains a URI or ID.
+You may also use a shorthand syntax, where the second tag argument refers to a variable that contains an ID.

 ```
 ---